khulnasoft/pySigma-backend-insightidr/README.md

 Sigma rules using the Sigma endswith modifier uses a regular expression for pattern matching, as LEQL contains no IENDS-WITH or IENDS-WITH-ANY modifier.

 ## Usage example

+### Sigma CLI
+You can quickly convert a single rule or rules in a directory structure using Sigma CLI.
+You can use:
+`sigma convert -t insightidr -f leql_advanced_search -s ~/sigma/rules` where -t is the target query language, -f is the desired output format, and -s is the Sigma rule or rules directory you wish to convert.

+### Stand-alone Script
 The following example script demonstrates how you can use the InsightIDR backend to generate advanced LEQL queries for the following Sigma rules:
 * [Webshell Detection With Command Line Keywords](https://github.com/SigmaHQ/sigma/blob/master/rules/windows/process_creation/proc_creation_win_webshell_detection.yml)
 * [Windows Cmd Delete File](https://github.com/SigmaHQ/sigma/blob/master/rules/windows/process_creation/proc_creation_win_cmd_delete.yml)